One of my favorite scenes in the 1989 film When Harry Met Sally is when Meg Ryan’s character Sally has the following exchange with a waitress:

 Hi!
 Welcome to my first blog post, and thank you for stumbling onto this page.

 I am an Oregon-girl (and a U of O grad, Go Ducks!) who has cooked for my own family for decades, but decided to apply it as a self-employed trade into the teeth of the 2008-09 financial crisis.
-A layoff from a corporate job in the sleep-education field gave me the opportunity to experiment with different culinary techniques in the kitchen, and subsequently create and execute meal plans for friends.
+A layoff from a corporate job in the sleep-education field gave me the opportunity to start my own business.

 Here you will find all sorts of recipes from healthy to comfort food to indulgent desserts.
 I cook seasonally and with as much local ingredients as possible.
 I develop all the recipes on this site myself along with the photography and food styling.